Probing non-Markovian quantum dynamics with data-driven analysis: Beyond "black-box" machine learning models: Introduction

-Since building a precise analytical or numerical description of open quantum dynamics from a microscopic model is a notoriously difficult problem in the general case, one can try to build a precise data-driven model of open quantum dynamics using experimentally observed data.
+Since building a precise analytical or numerical description of open quantum dynamics from a microscopic model is a notoriously difficult problem in the general case, one can try to build a precise data-driven model of open quantum dynamics using experimentally measured data.
 In addition, data-driven approaches do not require reconstruction of the joint system and environment microscopic model.
 A number of data-driven techniques for the analysis of the dynamics of open systems have been recently proposed.
-For example, Ref.~\cite{cerrillo2014non} introduces a method for a data-driven reconstruction of the discrete-time Nakajima–Zwanzig equation that can be used for dynamics prediction.
+For example, Ref.~\cite{cerrillo2014non} introduces a method for a data-driven reconstruction of the discrete-time Nakajima–Zwanzig equation, namely the Transfer-Tensor method (TTM) \cite{buser2017initial, rosenbach2016efficient, kananenka2016accurate, gelzinis2017applicability, pollock2018tomographically, chen2020non, jorgensen2019exploiting, jorgensen2020discrete, gherardini2021transfer}, that can be used for dynamics prediction.
 In Ref.~\cite{banchi2018modelling} a recurrent neural network based method~\cite{salehinejad2017recent} for data-driven identification of open quantum dynamics has been developed.
-Although these methods provide efficient predictive models, they serve as ``black boxes'', i.e. they do not allow one to uncover the physical picture of the underling processes~\cite{iten2020discovering, raissi2019physics, lusch2018deep}.
+Although these methods provide efficient predictive models, they serve as ``black boxes'', i.e. they do not allow one to unravel the physical picture of the underlying processes~\cite{iten2020discovering, raissi2019physics, lusch2018deep}.